Security Headers Checklist: CSP, HSTS, and Modern Web Hardening

 • Permissions policy disables unused sensors/features

 Want to combine headers with domain-level signals?
-Start with Domain Lookup (DNS + security hints), then use the Domain Performance page to understand the site’s technology footprint before you recommend fixes.
+Start with Domain Lookup (DNS + security hints), then use the Website Performance page to understand the site’s delivery footprint before you recommend fixes.

 Final word: headers are a control layer, not a strategy